mehulagg/gitlab/doc/user/project/protected_branches.md

 | Force push to the branch | No one. |
 | Delete the branch        | No one. |

-(*) Users with developer permissions can create a project in a group, but might not be allowed to initially push to the [default branch](repository/branches/default.md).
+(*) Users with the Developer role can create a project in a group, but might not be allowed to initially push to the [default branch](repository/branches/default.md).

 ### Set the branch protection default level